Dhruvangi/Bank-Term-Deposit/README.md

 - Convert all categorical variable in to numeric variable with help of one hot encoding method.

 Build the model
-- Given data is highly imblace so, applied SMOTE oversamplaing Techniques.
+- Given data is highly imbalance so, applied SMOTE oversamplaing Techniques.
 - Build Logistic Regression and Decision Tree model.